5S: A Place for Everything and Everything in its Place

 An estimated 25% of American homeowners can’t fit their cars in their garages because they’re storing too much junk there.
 In many cases, this means vehicles that are worth thousands of dollars are parked outside—exposed to the elements—so that boxes of potentially worthless stuff can sit in the garage, protected from the weather while collecting dust.
 And if homeowners with cluttered garages store tools and supplies in the space designed to park the car, chances are they waste a lot of time and energy searching for those needle-nose pliers in the jumbled mess.

 Unfortunately, a growing number of manufacturing facilities can rival a disorderly garage with one vital functional area: the parts storeroom.
+In this piece, we will explore how the “5S storeroom” approach can solve this problem.

 In too many factories, the parts storeroom serves as a dumping ground and catch-all space, rather than an essential hub of efficient operations.
 A badly organized parts storeroom cuts into profits and productivity for a number of reasons.
 For one thing, it requires the maintenance team to hunt through boxes, shelves and drawers for parts, wasting their time and delaying needed repairs.
 Plus, a disorganized space can result in storeroom management personnel ordering duplicate supplies when someone can’t find an item and assume it is not in stock, or ordering and storing items that are actually no longer needed on the factory floor.
 And finally, of course, a cluttered parts storeroom can be a major safety hazard.